-(1) Longitudinal Strain: This type of strain is produced when the body is under tensile stress or compress stress.
+This type of strain is produced when the body is under tensile stress or compressed stress.
 It is defined as the ratio of the change in length to the original length of the body.
 Consider a rod of length L. When the rod is under tensile stress or compressive stress, the change in its length is △L.

 Longitudinal strain = Change in length (△L) / Original length (L)

-(2) Volume strain: This type of strain is produced when the body is under bulk stress or hydraulic stress Longitudinal strain original length or Longitudinal strain defined as the rate of the change in volume to the original volume of the body.
+This type of strain is produced when the body is under bulk stress or hydraulic stress Longitudinal strain original length or Longitudinal strain is defined as the rate of change in volume to the original volume of the body.